datasektionen/bawang-content/en/organisation/sammansattning/body.md

 * The Chairman of the Equality Committee

-* International student coordinator
+* International Student Coordinator

-* Student safety officer
+* Student Safety Officer

 __Contact__

-The Board member of Educational Issues can be reached at [d-uf@d.kth.se](mailto:d-uf@d.kth.se).
+The Board Member of Educational Issues can be reached at [d-uf@d.kth.se](mailto:d-uf@d.kth.se).

-## Board member of Student issues - Malin Svenberg
+## Board member of Student Issues - Malin Svenberg

 Works with question regarding the well being of our members, working environment, and social events.